George Crabbe: Early life

-Crabbe was born in Aldeburgh, Suffolk, the eldest child of George Crabbe Sr. The elder George Crabbe had been a teacher at a village school in Orford, Suffolk, and later in Norton, near Loddon, Norfolk; he later became a tax collector for salt duties, a position that his own father had held.
-As a young man he married an older widow named Craddock, who became the mother of his six children: George, his brothers Robert, John, and William, his sister Mary, and another sister who died as an infant.
+Crabbe was born in Aldeburgh, Suffolk, the eldest child of George Crabbe Sr. The elder George Crabbe had been a schoolmaster at a village school in Orford, Suffolk, and later in Norton, near Loddon, Norfolk.
+Later, he had become a tax collector for salt duties, a position his own father had held.
+As a young man, he had married an older widow named Craddock, who became the mother of his six children: George Jr; Robert; John; William; Mary; and a sister who died in infancy.

 George Jr. spent his first 25 years close to his birthplace.
 He showed an aptitude for books and learning at an early age.
 He was sent to school while still very young, and developed an interest in the stories and ballads that were popular among his neighbours.
 His father owned a few books, and used to read passages from John Milton and from various 18th-century poets to his family.
 He also subscribed to Benjamin Martin's Philosophical Magazine, giving the "poet's corner" section to George.
 The senior Crabbe had interests in the local fishing industry, and owned a fishing boat; he had contemplated raising his son George to be a seaman, but soon found that the boy was unsuited to such a career.

 George's father respected his son's interest in literature, and George was sent first to a boarding-school at Bungay near his home, and a few years later to a more important school at Stowmarket, where he gained an understanding of mathematics and Latin, and a familiarity with the Latin classics.
 His early reading included the works of William Shakespeare, Alexander Pope, who had a great influence on George's future works, Abraham Cowley, Sir Walter Raleigh and Edmund Spenser.
 He spent three years at Stowmarket before leaving school to find a medical apprenticeship.

 In 1768 Crabbe was apprenticed to an apothecary at Wickhambrook, near Bury St Edmunds; the apothecary also kept a small farm, and he ended up doing farm labour and errands, rather than medical work.
 In 1771 he changed masters and moved to Woodbridge.
 There he was under the surgeon John Page.
 He remained until 1775.

 While at Woodbridge, Crabbe joined a small club of young men who met at an inn for evening discussions.
 Through his contacts there he met his future wife, Sarah Elmy.
 Crabbe called her "Mira", later referring to her by this name in some of his poems.
 During this time he began writing poetry.
 In 1772, a ladies' magazine offered a prize for the best poem on the subject of hope, which Crabbe won.
 The same magazine printed other short pieces of Crabbe's throughout 1772.
 They were signed "G. C., Woodbridge," and included some of his lyrics addressed to Mira.
 Other known verses written while he was at Woodbridge show that he made experiments in stanza form modelled on the works of earlier English poets, but only showed some slight imitative skill.